-Lord of the Rings TV show's Sauron
+The Lord of the Rings: The Rings of Power's Sauron

 We don't have casting news or any detail behind if or how Sauron will factor into the Amazon Lord of the Rings show, but we do have reason to believe the biggest bad in Middle Earth will be there.
 Just not at the start.
 TheOneRing (opens in new tab) reports "Sauron/Annatar will not be revealed in Season One."